Protecting your data should be a top priority

 You know that random string of letters, numbers, and special characters you see when you jump through the “forgot password” hoops?
 It’s a relatively secure password.
 Unfortunately, it’s also very difficult to memorize, which is why passphrases have been gaining popularity in recent years.

 A passphrase is a password constructed using a series of words.
 The more words you include, the more secure the passphrase.
-Unfortunately, the key to selecting a secure passphrase is to make sure that the words can’t easily be guessed by people who know you (or, in the case of cybercriminals, know something about you).
+Unfortunately, the key to selecting a secure passphrase is to make sure that the words can’t easily be guessed by people who know you, or, in the case of cybercriminals, know something about you.
+As both The Intercept and Ars Technica reported, people are really bad at being truly random.

 Should you use a famous quote from your favorite book?
 No.